-- the older sibling is already in attendance at the preferred school and will be in attendance in year 7-11 at the time of application.
+- the older sibling is already in attendance at the preferred school and will be in attendance in September 2023 (statutory school age only).
 This includes siblings who attended JCA in years 7-11 and are in year 12 in the CLF Post-16.
-It does not include siblings of CLF Post 16 students who did not attend JCA in years 7 11. - 3.Geographical considerations: Priority will be given to applications from students who live closest to the preferred school.
+It does not include siblings of CLF Post 16 students who did not attend JCA in years 7-11. - 3.Geographical considerations: Priority will be given to applications from students who live closest to the preferred school.
 Distances from home to school are measured in a straight line between the address point of the child's home and a central point within the main school building using the local authority's computerised mapping system.